 If you become aware of any actions by your former employee that indicate theft of your confidential information, you should act fast.
 The longer you leave the situation, the more difficult it will be to enforce your rights and limit or repair the damage.

-If you would like help to protect your business’ confidential information, please contact Andrew or Louise on 1300 654 590.
+For more practical insights and assistance to protect your business’ confidential information, call us today on 1300 654 590.